How to plan and execute Jenkins upgrades safely, including in-place, blue-green, and phased paths …

 Key Points for Pattern 2

-When working with nested JSON objects, the “Shell Scripting” guide recommends breaking complex patterns into logical units.
+When working with nested JSON objects, it helps to break complex patterns into logical units.
 For nested JSON, I’ve found:

 - Use address ranges - Limit operations to specific sections with